High Surf Advisory in Effect for Big Island

-HIGH SURF ADVISORY IN EFFECT FROM MIDNIGHT TONIGHT TO 6 AM HST THURSDAY FOR SOUTH FACING SHORES OF ALL HAWAIIAN ISLANDS
+HIGH SURF ADVISORY REMAINS IN EFFECT FOR ALL OF HAWAI‘I ISLAND UNTIL 6 AM HST THURSDAY

-The National Weather Service in Honolulu has issued a High Surf Advisory, which is in effect from midnight tonight until 6 a.m.
-Thursday.

-Surf: Rising to 6 to 10 feet late tonight and 10 to 14 feet Tuesday afternoon through Wednesday along south facing shores of all Hawaiian Islands.

-Impacts, Moderate: Expect strong breaking waves, shore break, and strong longshore and rip currents making swimming difficult and dangerous.
+Impacts, High: Expect ocean water occasionally sweeping across portions of beaches, very strong breaking waves and strong currents.
+Breaking waves may occasionally impact harbors making navigating the harbor channels dangerous.

-Affected Areas: Kona, South Big Island, North Big Island North and East Big Island.
+Affected Areas: Kona, South Big Island, North Big Island and East Big Island.

 PRECAUTIONARY/PREPAREDNESS ACTIONS